Mistakes are okay

 Going through trials and tribulations builds character and compassion.
 By experiencing failure, your child can better connect with the authentic human experience.

 Though you don’t need to coddle your children through their mistakes, you also do not have to give up on them.
-If you give up on your child, he will likely sense this negativity and respond adversely to it.
+If you give up on your child, they will likely sense this negativity and respond adversely to it.